 - The fit is precise, with very little distortion, and also covers teeth at the back of your mouth.

 - Custom mouthguards have the greatest durability and allow you to sustain the hardest impacts with lower risk of damage, and they'll be the most comfortable for you.

 - Your mouthguard will fit snugly, protecting your teeth, gum tissue and supporting bone, and won't fall out.

 - Your dentist can ensure that your mouthguard is the correct thickness, unlike "boil-and-bite" products off the shelf.
 There is almost no interference with speech or breathing.

-Talk to Drs.
-Studer or Lyons today about the procedure and cost of a custom made mouthguard, and give your teeth a fighting chance while you compete!
+Talk to Dr. Studer today about the procedure and cost of a custom made mouthguard, and give your teeth a fighting chance while you compete!

 Root canal therapy is needed when a cavity has reached the pulp of a tooth causing an infection of the nerve, or when severe trauma has affected the tooth.
 Regular checkups with your dentist help to avoid and prevent the need for endodontic therapy.
 But once the pulp has become infected, it must be treated to avoid further issues since it cannot heal by itself.
 Some signs that a pulp is infected include sensitivity to hot or cold foods or liquids, pain, swelling, or even a bad taste in the mouth.
 For some patients no symptoms are obvious and they are unaware a problem even exists until they are seen by their dentist for an exam.

 When endodontic therapy is performed, your dentist will clean out the infected pulp, and disinfect the canals of the tooth.
 Once the area has been disinfected, the canals of the tooth are filled with a special material to prevent from further infections, and help in the healing of the tooth.
 Sometimes a core build-up, bonded post, and crown are necessary for restoring a tooth to function.